fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 Seventeen experiments, three layers (raw kernel, gVisor internals, real runsc on real KVM), and two results worth building on: shared-base memory is a genuine density win on KVM when the resident base is large, and snapshot restore instead of cold start is a large win everywhere.
+Put shortly, memory sharing is an optimizer; snapshot semantics are the platform.
+Initialized computation that can be stored, verified, parked, cloned, and resumed as a first-class artifact is the primitive this ladder actually demonstrates, and it stands even where the memory sharing does not.
 The code for every row is in [`benchmarking/`](https://github.com/fkautz/substrate/blob/shared-base-experiments/benchmarking/), and [`benchmarking/shared-base/REPRODUCE.md`](https://github.com/fkautz/substrate/blob/shared-base-experiments/benchmarking/shared-base/REPRODUCE.md) is the ladder from a bare Ubuntu host to every number above.